TheRandomLabs/Scoop-Bucket/README.md

 * It should also be noted that LAME now comes packaged with Audacity and therefore no longer has to be installed separately.

+### genius-spicetify

+* genius-spicetify should be installed locally and not globally.
+* genius-spicetify requires Spotify to be installed.
+* Installing or updating genius-spicetify automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.

 ### google-spicetify

 * google-spicetify should be installed locally and not globally.
 * google-spicetify requires Spotify to be installed.
-* Installing or updating google-spicetify automatically applies the spicetify configuration.
+* Installing or updating google-spicetify automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.

 ### Luyten